browserengineering/book/book/glossary.md

 __URL__: Uniform Resource Locator.
 The name used to refer uniquely to a web page.

-__Rendering engine__: The part of a Web Browser concerned with drawing a web page to the screen and interacting with it.
+__Rendering engine__: The part of a web browser concerned with drawing a web page to the screen and interacting with it.
 There are three rendering engines actively maintained today: Chromium, WebKit and Gecko.